-Rule 5: Use PIDs and controlled vocabularies
+Principle 5: Use PIDs and controlled vocabularies

-To make DMPs explicit and understandable for all stakeholders (cf. Rule 1 and Rule 7), we need well-defined terms and precise identification of resources.
+[This principle applies to all stakeholders (Fig. 1).]
+To make DMPs explicit and understandable for all stakeholders (cf. principle 1 and principle 7), we need well-defined terms and precise identification of resources.

-The free-form text fields dominating traditional DMPs can contain complex and/or ambiguous terms that leave a lot of room for interpretation.
+The free-form text fields dominating traditional DMPs can contain complex and/or ambiguous terms.
 This can lead to situations where it is not clear what data was used in an experiment, where the data will be deposited, or to whom the provisions in the DMP apply.

 Sometimes, the opposite is the case: the wording is specific and thus understandable in a very narrow context, requiring implicit knowledge on the part of reusing parties.
-This can become an issue when data is reused in a different domain or even when the DMP is co-created by various stakeholders (cf. Rule 1).
+This can become an issue when data is reused in a different domain or even when the DMP is co-created by various stakeholders (cf. principle 1).

-Furthermore, DMPs are living documents (cf. Rule 9), and the amount and granularity of information contained within them evolves over time-from high-level estimates and expectations down to precise descriptions of actions that have actually been taken.
+Furthermore, DMPs are living documents (cf. principle 9) and the amount and granularity of information contained within them evolves over time-from high-level estimates and expectations down to precise descriptions of actions that have actually been taken.

 For this reason, to implement machine-actionable DMPs, we need to use controlled vocabularies and PIDs whenever possible.
 Controlled vocabularies provide a list of common, well-defined terms that can be used to annotate data or to provide users with a limited list of options to choose from when describing their data or associated workflows.
 PIDs provide a way to identify and locate resources.
-They can be used to refer to people and publications, as well as datasets, file types, repositories, organisations, policies and other elements of the research data ecosystem.
+They can be used to refer to people and publications, as well as datasets, file types, repositories, organizations, policies, and other elements of the research data ecosystem.
 For example, principle investigators can be identified using their ORCID IDs, and their data using DOIs.
-Additional PID systems can also be developed to identify other resources, such as specific instances of a given repository software or a cell line.
+Additional PID systems already exist and/or can be developed to identify other resources, such as specific instances of a given repository software, scientific protocols [18] , or a cell line [17].

-In cases when a corresponding identification system does not exist, machine-actionable DMPs can employ controlled vocabularies instead.
+In cases where an identification system does not exist, machine-actionable DMPs can employ controlled vocabularies instead.
 For example, researchers should be able to choose their affiliation by default from a controlled list of institutions.
 In a similar fashion, they should be able to select rather than type the appropriate metadata standard or a license for their data.
-This would alleviate generic and meaningless descriptions known from traditional DMPs, such as: "best community practices and standards will be used to document all outputs produced by researchers working in this project".
+This would alleviate generic and meaningless descriptions commonly found in traditional DMPs, such as: "best community practices and standards will be used to document all outputs produced by researchers working on this project."

-Rule 6: Follow a common data model for machine-actionable DMPs
+Principle 6: Follow a common data model for machine-actionable DMPs

-A common data model is a medium for exchange of information between stakeholders (cf. Rule 1).
-It provides information in a machine-actionable form, thus enabling interoperability of tools and services that act on behalf of stakeholders (cf. Rule 2).
+[This principle applies to all stakeholders who provide DMP-related systems.
+Fig. 1: Funder, Repository Operator, Infrastructure Provider, Institutional Administrator, Ethics Review, Legal Expert, Publisher.]
+A common data model is a medium for exchange of information between stakeholders (cf. principle 1).
+It provides information in a machine-actionable form, thus enabling interoperability of tools and services that act on behalf of stakeholders (cf. principle 2).